rust-lang/book/nostarch/chapter11.md

 }
 ```

-Testing for a `panic!` with a panic message containing a specified substring
+Listing 11-9: Testing for a `panic!` with a panic message containing a
+specified substring

 This test will pass because the value we put in the `should_panic` attribute’s
 `expected` parameter is a substring of the message that the `Guess::new`